-Whether it’s your youngest brother or eldest brother he could suit the position to be your witness.
-And if you have a special connection, this might be the perfect opportunity to show him how much you love and appreciate your brotherhood.
+Whether it’s your youngest brother or eldest brother he could suit the position to be your witness on the civil marriage documents.
+And if you have a deep connection, this might be the perfect opportunity to show him how much you love and appreciate your brotherhood.
 What’s more, he understands your values, beliefs and culture.
 Therefore, he’s the ideal right hand man.

 6• Cousin (s) | Advanced planning means less stress

-By asking a close relative such as your cousin (s) you could catapult your wedding into a different league?
-So, don’t feel nervous about them being your witness.
+By asking a close relative such as your cousin (s) you could catapult your civil wedding into a different league.
+So, don’t feel nervous about him or her being your witness.
 With them you have formed strong family ties, they probably know you inside and out.
-And this makes them the ideal choice to authenticate the love you feel for your partner.
+And this makes them the perfect choice to authenticate the love you feel for your partner.

 7• Life-long friends | Make headway and create the perfect day

-All things considered, be mindful of the fact that a long-time friend (s) may wish to act as your witness.
-If you’ve been through thick and thin together or they are a childhood acquaintance.
-It might just be a nice gesture to acknowledge the rare bond that you have.
-Moreover, it’s a great way to get them onboard and see you tie the knot in style.
+All things considered, be mindful of the fact that a long-time friend (s) may wish to act as your civil marriage witness.
+Through thick and thin this childhood acquaintance is very rare.
+So, it could be a nice gesture to acknowledge the special bond that you have.
+Moreover, it’s a great way to get them on board and see you tie the knot in style.

 image wendel moretti